- About Us

-The Replacements are in Pittsburgh for a concert tonight, so it’s a great time for us here at WYEP to do a career retrospective of the band.
+The Replacements are in Pittsburgh for a concert tonight (note: the concert was sadly postponed and then later cancelled), so it’s a great time for us here at WYEP to do a career retrospective of the band.
 However, instead of playing a handful of songs on the air or looking back at a cross-section of the legendary Minneapolis group’s music, we decided to do a ranked list of every single officially-released song by the band.

 All of the bonus cuts on their album reissues make their complete discography messier than it should be (not that I’m complaining; more music is always a good thing).
 But it makes sorting through the group’s official material tricky.
 Hopefully, we correctly identified all of the different Replacements songs released in 149 songs listed below.
 The only songs excluded were any that were released solely on the official bootleg When the Shit Hits the Fans.

 For ranking, we had input from a handful of WYEP DJs (who are also big Replacements fans) and a couple of friends who are also fans.
 These folks were asked to grade all of the songs on a set scale, and then the grades were merged together.
 This is very subjective stuff here, and though we tried to reduce the individual taste factor by spreading it out among a handful of people, your mileage will certainly vary.

 Additionally, the commentary for each song was written by me and me alone.
 So the opinions expressed and the occasional first-person recollections can be attributed to (or blamed on) yours truly.
 If you find any factual errors, please submit a response at the bottom of the page.
 Also, if you know of any anecdotes associated with the making of any song not included below, submit a link to the source of the anecdote as well.

 OK.
 It’s too late to turn back, here we go!